|

 William Wordsworth

 He is buried in Grasmere, however, which is now a major tourist destination.
-Below is Lake Grasmere from the vantage point of Stone Arthur.
-Dove Cottage is on the left hand side, where the road continues on to Rydal Water.
+Below is Lake Grasmere from the vantage point of Stone Arthur to the north.
+Dove Cottage is on the left hand side, where the road continues on to Rydal Water and then Rydal Mount.
 Keep going and you end up in Ambleside on Lake Windermere.
 From there the roads go south to Coniston Water, associated with John Ruskin, and Sawrey, associated with Beatrix Potter.